sassoftware/sas-trustworthy-ai-life-cycle/website/docs/2-document-project.md

 * [ ] Yes
 * [ ] No

-If the answer is no, please list what is missing and re-assign section 2.2 to the model risk owner for completion.
+If the answer is no, please list what is missing and re-assign [step 2.2](https://github.com/sassoftware/sas-trustworthy-ai-life-cycle/blob/srEdits/website/docs/2-document-project.md#22-model-risk-owner-prepares-documentation) to the model risk owner for completion.

 > </br>
 > </br>